Looking for a New Honda Civic Hatchback in your area?

 Look and Feel

-Half a decade ago, Honda redesigned the Civic, and I’m still getting used to it.
-To appreciate this car, you need to view it from the right angle, and in the right light.
+Half a decade ago, Honda redesigned the Civic, which is its rival to the Subaru Impreza and Toyota Corolla, among others.
+To be honest, I’m still getting used to it.
+To appreciate this compact car, you need to view it from the right angle, and in the right light.

 For 2020, Honda tweaks the styling a little bit.
 The huge fake air intakes get body-color crossbars that dial them down, the grille is new, and the headlights take on a smoked appearance.
 New wheel designs also debut, but they weren’t a problem in the first place.